Mayuraglawe/PyGram_2025/TELEGRAM_TROUBLESHOOTING.md

 ✅ Telegram bot initialized successfully: @Principle_Pygram_bot
 ✅ Telegram service initialized successfully

-Then messages from Principle Ask will reach the bot instantly!
+Then messages from the frontend will reach the bot instantly!

 🔍 CURRENT STATUS:
 =================